Maltomatic/Verbosity/readme.md

 - Adverbs indicate goto
     - jump to the line indicated by the sum of the words' character values modulo the number of lines in the poem
     - you cannot jump to a variable declaration
-- Verbs indicate if/else statements
+- Verbs indicate if/else: goto statements
     - jump if the variable indicated by the first two words is greater than 0, if the sentence is indented by >4 spaces
     - jump if the variable indicated by the first word is greater than the variable indicated by the second word, if the sentence is not indented
     - the next line is an else clause if the statement ends in a period